top of page

 Instructor

-Ms. Owen is an expert in air filter/cleaner filtration efficiency and test method development.
-She is ASHRAE Standard 241 & EHC member, Chair of SPC 185.5, Past Chair of ASHRAE 52.2, SPCC 145 and SPC 185.5.
+Ms. Owen, , ASHRAE Fellow and Distinguished Lecturer, is an expert in air filter/cleaner filtration efficiency and test method development.
+She is an ASHRAE Standard 241 & EHC member, Chair of SPC 185.5 and TG2.RAST, Past Chair of ASHRAE 52.2 and SPCC 145.
 She has more than 30 years in air cleaner testing and method development as well as several areas of IAQ and aerosol research.
 She also developed chamber test methods for gases and bioaerosols based, in large part, on the Association of Home Appliance Manufacturers (AHAM) CADR test method.She ran the air cleaner testing lab at RTI for over 20 years and is now a consultant.
-Her BS in chemical engineering is from North Carolina State University, and her MS in Air Pollution Control Engineering is from the University of North Carolina at Chapel Hill.
+She earned her B.S. in Chemical Engineering from North Carolina State University and her M.S. in Air Pollution Control Engineering from the University of North Carolina at Chapel Hill.

 Image-empty-state_edited.png